 Yes.
-We utilize the davinci robotic platform as a substitute for the standard microscope to perform a high end microsurgical vasectomy reversal.
+We utilize the latest davinci robotic platform as a substitute for the standard microscope to perform a high end microsurgical vasectomy reversal.
 We perform a 3 layer anastomosis or connection using 10-0 and 9-0 nylon sutures (suture that is even finer than human hair).
 The procedures are done under mild anesthesia to maximize your comfort and ensure a quality outcome.

 What is the Success Rate for Robotic Vasectomy Reversal?

 Success rates after microsurgical vasectomy reversal can depend on several factors which include how many years it has been since the patient’s previous vasectomy, scarring within the tubes, and patients age.
 The highest success rates are encountered in patients within 3 years of their vasectomy.
 As the time interval from the vasectomy increases, the success rate decreases slightly.
 We have had successes in men who have had vasectomies 38 years ago.
 Our most recent database review published a high 90+% success rate for bilateral vasovasostomy cases.